 Federal Employees Ordered to Serve in the Military

-Federal agencies can also shift civilian employees who have special skills to the military if there is a war or emergency declaration.
+Federal agencies also can shift civilian employees who have special skills to the military if there is a war or emergency declaration.
 Normally, this would be to backfill stateside support positions that have been shifted to operational positions in-theater.